 Industrial-organizational psychology is one of the fastest growing psychology specialties.
 The Master of Arts in Industrial and Organizational Psychology program is designed to meet the guidelines for education and training provided by The Society of Industrial & Organizational Psychology (SIOP) with a unique emphasis on socially responsible practice.
 Professionals in this field apply methods of psychology to issues of critical relevance to business and industry, including talent management, coaching, leadership development, program evaluation, training, organizational change, team building, and work-life balance.
 Many I/O psychology professionals also work as consultants addressing organizational challenges such as change management, workplace diversity, and employee development and engagement.
 This 100% online program can be completed in 5 semesters or 20 months and provides students with education and training in both theory and practice.
 Through a required business practicum in their community, students have an opportunity to gain experience and practical skills to succeed in this expanding field.

-The Adler School is excited to offer the following new program:
+The Adler University is excited to offer the following new program:

 Master of Arts in Psychology: Specialization in Military Psychology (Online)